salesforce/codeceptjs-bdd/packages/codeceptjs-cucumber/README.md

 Follow this [Easy 3-Steps process](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-cucumber/CO-LOCATE.md) to co-locate and quik start with CodeceptJS-Cucumber tests.

-## Uses Master Configuration from CodeceptJS Shared module to simply the configuration file
+## Simplfied Configuration by re-using the Master Config

 Follow this [Instructions](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-shared/README.md) to use the Master configuration for your project